armonic/armonic/README.md

 `smartonic-cli-local //WebSite//start`

-Then, follow it and see messages which simulates the deployment of a website.
+Then, follow it and see messages which simulate deployment of a web site (and a web server).

 Full documentation
 ------------------